Subchromatic numbers of powers of graphs with excluded minors: Abstract

 We give improved bounds for $\chisub(G^p)$ for all $p$, whenever $G$ has bounded treewidth, bounded simple treewidth, bounded genus, or excludes a clique or biclique as a minor.
 For this we introduce a family of parameters which form a gradation between the strong and the weak colouring numbers.
 We give upper bounds for these parameters for graphs coming from such classes.

-Finally, we give a 2-approximation algorithm for the subchromatic number of graphs coming from any fixed class with bounded layered cliquewidth.
-In particular, this implies a 2-approximation algorithm for the subchromatic number of powers $G^p$ of graphs coming from any fixed class with bounded layered treewidth (such as the class of planar graphs).
+Finally, we give a 2-approximation algorithm for the subchromatic number of graphs having a layering in which each layer has bounded cliquewidth and this layering is computable in polynomial time (like the class of all $d^{th}$ powers of planar graphs, for fixed $d$).
 This algorithm works even if the power $p$ and the graph $G$ is unknown.